Kota Kinabalu: Other sights

 The Tun Mustapha Tower (formerly Sabah Foundation Building) is about a 10-minute drive from the city centre.
 This 30-storey glass building is supported by high-tensile steel rods, one of only three buildings in the world that is built using this method.

 Other buildings and sites in the city are the stilt villages found in the areas of Sembulan, Tanjung Aru, Kampung Likas, and Kampung Pondo in Gaya Island.
 These houses are built on shallow coastal waters and are homes for the Bajau and Suluk inhabitants.

 The Sabah State Mosque in Sembulan is the main mosque in the city.
 The City Mosque on Likas Bay is another significant landmark in the city.
 On top of a hill in the city, there is also a freemason hall.

 The Signal Hill Observatory viewing platform and snack shop is accessible via steps leading up from the near the City Centre.
 It is the highest point in Kota Kinabalu and offers sweeping, scenic, unobstructed views of the city and the islands beyond.

 Shopping

 Kota Kinabalu also features a number of shopping malls.
 These include Imago KK Times Square, Oceanus Waterfront Mall, Karamunsing Complex, Centre Point, Wisma Merdeka, Warisan Square, Plaza Wawasan, Asia City Complex, City Mall, KK Plaza, Mega Long Mall, Suria Sabah and 1Borneo, which is the largest hypermall in Kota Kinabalu.
 Karamunsing, where Karamunsing Complex is situated, is an area that has more computer shops per capita than anywhere else in Sabah.
 The weekly Gaya Street Sunday Market features a gathering of local hawkers selling a wide range of items from traditional ethnic cultural souvenirs to pets and flowers.
-The Kota Kinabalu Handicraft Market (formerly known as the Filipino Market) features vendors selling traditional handicrafts, souvenirs and foodstuffs.
+The Anjung Kinabalu (formerly known as the Kota Kinabalu Handicraft Market) features vendors selling traditional handicrafts, souvenirs and foodstuffs.